NTIG-Uppsala/cinema-system/README.md

 To install the client program, run the `setup.exe` file from a release.

+To install the appropriate packages for sqlite, open the 'package manager console' inside visual studio and run 'Install-Package Microsoft.data.sqlite'

 ## Install the program
 To install the program, install the `Install.zip` file in releases.
 Unzip the file and run the setup.exe to install the program and necessary .NET versions.